 Adding water to whisk(e)y should be based on your personal taste.
-If you are new to whisk(e)y you can add or mix whatever you like to develop a liking for any of the world whiskies.
+If you are new to whisk(e)y, you can add or mix whatever you like to develop a liking for any of the world’s whiskies.

-I would recommend to first taste the whisk(e)y neat and then determine if you need to dilute it.
-A lot of higher quality aged whiskies will probably be smooth enough to your taste buds and not require dilution.
+I would recommend first taste the whisk(e)y neat and then determine if you need to dilute it.
+Many higher quality aged whiskies will probably be smooth enough for your taste buds and not require dilution.
 I always use the cough test to judge whether or not water is required.

-Therefore, you should just dilute as necessary to suit “your own taste”.
-If you are a drinker of different whiskies from different countries I suggest the following:
+Therefore, you should dilute as necessary to suit “your own taste.”
+If you are a drinker of different whiskies from different countries, I suggest the following:

-- Scottish, Japanese, Canadian, Taiwanese or Irish whiskies should be initially tasted before adding any water and if water is still needed then you can add two-three drops of Highland Spring water to the glass.
+- Scottish, Japanese, Canadian, Taiwanese, or Irish whiskies should be initially tasted before adding any water.
+If the water is still needed, you can add two-three drops of Highland Spring water to the glass.
 This will definitely open up the Scotch whisky.
-If you don’t have Highland Spring water available then I suggest using either Evian or Volvic bottled water.
-If you happen to have a drinking water system (3 or 5 stage reverse osmosis) on your kitchen sink then experiment with how the water affects the whisky taste.
+If you don’t have Highland Spring water available, I suggest using either Evian or Volvic bottled water.
+If you happen to have a drinking water system (3 or 5 stages reverse osmosis) on your kitchen sink, then experiment with how the water affects the whisky taste.
 Most of the Canadian and Irish whiskies will be blended, so taste before you add water.

-- American whisk(e)y also needs to be tasted prior to diluting with water.
-I would suggest trying Old Limestone Mixing Water before using regular tap water when you are drinking bourbon whisk(e)y.
+- American whisk(e)y also needs to be tasted before diluting with water.
+I would suggest trying Old Limestone Mixing Water before using regular tap water when drinking bourbon whisk(e)y.
 The tap water dispensed from your kitchen tap may have some additional minerals that can affect the flavor of the whisk(e)y.
 The water recommendation for #1 can also be used for experimentation with American whisk(e)y.

-The properties of hard or soft water has a bearing on how water affects the taste of the different whiskies.
-Lastly, if the above water recommendations are not readily available you could use distilled water.
+The properties of hard or soft water have a bearing on how water affects the different whiskies’ taste.
+Lastly, if the above water recommendations are not readily available, you could use distilled water.